Maraba coffee: Independence

 Beginning in 2003, PEARL deemed the operation self-sufficient and reduced financial support for the Abahuzamugambi Cooperative.
 The cooperative provided its growers with loans that helped improve living standards and allowed for livestock investments, affordable medical insurance, and education.
 A cooperative bank was opened in the village in March, enabling farmers to maintain and manage their own funds locally, rather than having to trek the long distance to Butare.

 In late 2004, London-based Meantime Brewing began offering a coffee beer made out of beans grown in Maraba.
-The drink is intended as an alcoholic iced cappuccino or digestif.
+The drink was intended as an alcoholic iced cappuccino or digestif.
 The head brewer tasted coffees from around the world but decided that the hints of vanilla and chocolate in Maraba coffee made it more suitable than the nutty and bitter coffees from South America.
 The original beer had an alcohol content of 4 percent and the same caffeine content as coffee, and was described as having a "silky, velvety character".
 It was sold in larger branches of Sainsbury's and in some pubs and clubs.
-The beverage was one of only two Fairtrade beers available on the UK market until 2006, when a reduction in the proportion of coffee and an increased alcohol content (now 6 percent) cost it its Fairtrade status.
-It is still made from Maraba beans.
-At the time of its launch, Meantime Coffee Porter was the only coffee beer available in the British Isles, and it won the gold medal for the coffee-flavoured beer category at the 2006 Beer World Cup.
+The beverage was one of only two Fairtrade beers available on the UK market until 2006, when a reduction in the proportion of coffee and an increased alcohol content (now 6 percent) cost it its Fairtrade status, although it was still made using Maraba beans.
+At the time of its launch, Meantime Coffee Porter was the only coffee beer available in the British Isles, and it won the gold medal for the coffee-flavoured beer category at the 2006 World Beer Cup.

 As the cooperative grew, it built additional washing stations across the area.
-The first of these was located at Kabuye, and opened in 2004.
+The first of these was located at Kabuye and opened in 2004.
 The third station, at Sovu, became operational one year later in 2005, and the fourth, at Kibingo, in 2007.

 In 2006, the Swedish Minister for Development Co-operation and Deputy Minister for Foreign Affairs, Carin Jamtin, visited Maraba to extend cooperation between Sweden and Rwanda and expose Maraba coffee to the Swedish speciality market.
 In July 2006, a telecentre was opened in Maraba under the coordination of PEARL.
-USAID, NUR and Washington State University (WSU) Extension's Center to Bridge the Digital Divide (CBDD) provided funding and resources.
+USAID, UNR and Washington State University (WSU) Extension's Center to Bridge the Digital Divide (CBDD) provided funding and resources.
 Three WSU students spent six weeks in Rwanda helping to set up the centre and train the local staff.
 USAID continued to be involved with the coffee industry in Rwanda, including Maraba, through the Sustaining Partnerships to enhance Rural Enterprise and Agribusiness Development (SPREAD) programme, launched in 2006.
 This was a multi-year collaboration with OCIR-Café with the goal of improving access to cooperatives for farmers, and also identifying specific taste characteristics of coffees in different regions of Rwanda.
 In a 2011 report on geographical indicators for products in Africa, French economist Thierry Coulet wrote that the SPREAD programme was pursuing a designation of origin certification for Rwandan coffee, including that of Maraba in particular.